ghost160111/Webpack-Builder/README.md

 - Documentation

 There is a \docs directory which is optional to add to your project, because basically all basic project documentation are pretty small and are written traditionally to top level project dir README.md file.

+- Eslint

+As you can there is no `.eslintrc` file in the project, you can create one and configure yourself for your needs and your style of coding in JavaScript.